markand/irccd/doc/html/api/module/Irccd.Timer/method/constructor.md

 summary: "Create a new timer object."
 synopsis: "Irccd.Timer(type, delay, callback) /* constructor */"
 arguments:
-  - "type, type of timer (Irccd.Timer.Repeat or Irccd.Timer.Single),"
+  - "type, type of timer (`Irccd.Timer.Repeat` or `Irccd.Timer.Single`),"
-  - "delay, the interval,"
+  - "delay, the interval in milliseconds,"
   - "callback, the function to call."
 ---